The House (2022) Review: A Surreal Stop-Motion Anthology About Home, Identity, and Human Desire

 Warning:

-The movie is divided into three parts: "And Heard Within," "A Lie Is Spun, Then Lost Is Truth That Can't Be Won," and "Listen Again And Seek The Sun."
+The House is divided into three chapters: "And Heard Within," "A Lie Is Spun, Then Lost Is Truth That Can't Be Won," and "Listen Again and Seek the Sun."
+Although each chapter features different characters and settings, they are all connected by the same house.

 "To fix this house, to make a home with good memories for myself."